DavidFluck/xdpfilter/README.md

 1. How would you make this solution better?

+   I address various specific concerns under [Improvements](#Improvements), but overall, I would:

+   - Improve the logging, including properly segmenting out various debug levels.
+   - Provide .deb and .rpm packages.
+   - Write a man page.
+   - Improve the stability of the program so I could be 100% certain that it work properly.

 1. Is it possible for this program to miss a connection?

    Yes, I believe so, if the ring buffer gets too full.
 If `bpf_ringbuf_reserve` fails, we return `XDP_PASS` (to fail open).
 This is exploitable, though: if you can overwhelm the system and fill up the ring buffer, then all subsequent SYN packets would be passed through.
+Of course, if you fail closed, bad actors could also potentially exploit that behavior.
+(DDoS mitigation is hard.)

 1. If you weren't following these requirements, how would you solve the problem of logging every new connection?

-   One option is to continue to use BPF, but just instrument the kernel and watch socket creations or something.
+   One option is to continue to use BPF, but just instrument the kernel and watch something like socket creation calls.

 1. Why did you choose make to write the build automation?

    The code itself is in C, as are its dependencies (which themselves use make), so make was the natural choice.
-Make is also a workhorse: it's been around forever and it works.
+Make is also a workhorse: it's been around forever, it's well-understood, and it works.

 1. Is there anything else you would test if you had more time?

    I would throw every last weird combination of bits in a TCP packet at this thing until it stopped falling over.
+I would also want to properly handle VLAN Ethernet packets, which I cut in the interest of time.

 1. What is the most important tool, script, or technique you have for solving problems in production?
 Explain why this tool/script/technique is the most important.

-   I think technique is the most important, if I had to rank them.
-Specifically, the ability to sit down and properly debug things.
+   I think technique is the most important, if I had to rank them; specifically, the ability to sit down and properly debug things.

    I find it so difficult to properly explain how I go about debugging.
 Broadly, I would say it's a lot of deductive reasoning: you come up with a testable hypothesis about why something is (or, usually, is not) working the way it is, then you go about (dis)proving it.
 It's difficult to describe because it feels so automatic by now.